-Borrelia burgdorferi DbpB recombinant protein is fused to an MBP-tag and produced in E. coli (>90% purity).
+Borrelia burgdorferi DbpB recombinant protein, fused to an MBP-tag and produced from E. coli (>90% purity).

 Decorin Binding Protein B (DbpB) is encoded by the spirochete B. burgdorferi, which is carried by Ixodes ticks.
 Strain B31 is the type strain (ATCC 35210) for this organism and was derived by limited dilutional cloning from the original Lyme-disease tick isolate obtained by A. Barbour (Johnson, et al., 1984).
 It should be noted that other microbial DbpA’s, such as E. coli (ATP-dependent RNA helicase DbpA), are significantly different to Borrelia DbpA.
 B. burgdorferi sensu stricto has a linear plasmid (lp54) which carries a two-gene operon encoding two surface lipoproteins, DbpA and DbpB, both of which bind decorin (Guo, et al., 1995).

 DbpA and DbpB are surface-exposed outer membrane lipoproteins that mediate the attachment of Borrelia to decorin, a major component of the host extracellular matrix, enabling bacteria to colonize mammalian tissues (Roberts, et al., 1998).
 Both can mediate interaction with the glycosaminoglycans (GAGs) heparin and dermatan sulfate (Guo, et al., 1998), but only DbpB binds chondroitin sulfate (Fischer, et al., 2003).
 The expression of decorin-binding protein (Dbp) A and/or DbpB is sufficient to convert a high-passage nonadherent B. burgdorferi strain into one that efficiently binds HEK293 epithelial cells.